stitchdata/docs/_integration-schemas/xero/credit_notes.md

 doc-link: &api-doc https://developer.xero.com/documentation/api/credit-notes
 singer-schema: https://github.com/singer-io/tap-xero/blob/master/tap_xero/schemas/credit_notes.json
 description: |
-  The `credit_notes` table contains info about credit notes.
+  The `{{ table.name }}` table contains info about credit notes.
 A credit note is similar to an invoice, except it reduces the amount you owe a supplier or the amount a customer owes you.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"

 api-method:
   name: getCreditNotes